ChimeHQ/Meter/README.md

 ### Expanded API

-As of iOS 14 beta 1, the MetricKit API for crash reporting is unwieldy.
+The MetricKit API for crash reporting is unwieldy.
 In particular, `MXCallStackTree` lacks any kind of interface for interacting with its structure.
 Meter includes some classes that make it easier to work with.
+In addition to providing an API for `MXCallStackTree`, Meter includes types to emulate MetricKey diagnostics.

 ```swift
 let data = mxTree.jsonRepresentation()